desertmango5/my-gatsby-website/README.md

-# My Official Website - Contentful Branch
+# My Official Website - Footer Branch

 ### A [GatsbyJS](https://www.gatsbyjs.org/) website powered by [Contentful](https://contentful.com)

-My website is live and using GraphCMS to power my blog.
-However, with this branch I am taking Contentful for a ride.
+This branch will be used to redesign my website footer.

+Once I'm happy with the redesign, will make a pull request to development branch for testing.